| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Acceleration clause

-Make sure clients who see an acceleration clause in their mortgage contracts understand that this allows their lender to demand repayment of the loan in full if they default on the loan.
+Does your client have a mortgage contract with an acceleration clause?
+Make sure they understand that this clause allows their lender to demand immediate repayment of the loan in full if specific requirements are not met.

 Active contingent

-To help your clients understand contingencies, use the word “conditional.”
-If a property is active contingent, a buyer has submitted an offer to purchase a property, but the sale won’t be finalized until certain conditions, or contingencies, are met.
+If a property has an active contingent status, it means that a buyer has submitted an offer to purchase a property, but the sale won’t be finalized until certain conditions, or contingencies, are met.
 A contingency might be the buyer selling their current house, requiring certain repairs to be made, or obtaining a clean termite inspection.

 Related Article